robinmurumets/Music-Recommendation-System/README.md

 - Recommends up to 10 songs based on collaborative filtering.
 - Interactive interface built with **Streamlit**.

+## Data
+- For the User Listening History Data.
+Download the Triplets For 1M users dataset from http://millionsongdataset.com/tasteprofile/
+- For the Song Metadata.
+Download the list of tracks (3rd linked text) from http://millionsongdataset.com/blog/12-1-2-matching-errors-taste-profile-and-msd/

 ## Installation

 1. **Clone the repository**: